-The top compression ring has a chrome plate face.
-Both compression rings have one edge beveled on the inside and this bevel must be installed toward the closed end of the piston.
+The compression rings have one edge beveled on the inside and this bevel must be installed toward the closed end of the piston.
 Proper ring gap, when fitting rings, is 0.013 inch to 0.025 inch.
 Space the ring gaps equally around the piston, with no gap directly in line with the piston pin.
 Use standard size rings if 0.005 oversize pistons are installed, and oversize rings for larger oversize pistons.

-CONNECTING RODS. - The forged steel con-
+CONNECTING RODS: - The forged steel con-

 necting rods have precision type bearing inserts easily replaceable.
 Do not dress the rod cap to compensate for any bearing wear; replace with new bearings.
-Correct bearing clearance to the crankshaft journal is 0.001 inch to 0.003 inch, and should be measured at a point in line with the length of the rod, Fig. 22.
-If new piston pin bushings are installed in the upper end of the rod, the bushings must be pressed in only flush with the sides of the rod, to permit a 1/16 inch oil groove at the center.
-Finish ream to 1.879 - 1.1882 inch for a new piston pin, or to give a clearance of 0.0002" to 0.0007" if a used pin is continued in service.
+Correct bearing clearance to the crankshaft journal is 0.001 inch to 0.003 inch, and should be measured at a point in line with the length of the rod, Fig. 24.
+If new piston pin bushings are installed in the upper end of the rod, the bushings must be presented in any function with the sides of sed in only flush with the sides of Fig. 24 - Connecting Rod Bearing the rod, to permit a 1/16 inch oil groove at the center.
+Finish ream to 1.1879/1.1882 inch for a new piston pin, or to give a clearance of 0.0002" to 0.007" if a used pin is continued in service.